-1.2.4 Catch Parameters by Gear
+1.2.5 Fishery Performance and CPUE by Gear Type

-The dominant gear type used to target uku is the deep-sea handline.
-However, since 1965 proportional catch using deep-sea handline gear has decreased as other gears become more commonly reported.
+The MHI uku fishery is not easy to define in terms of gear use, especially in recent years.
+Because of the wide range of depths and habitat types frequented by uku, they are caught both intentionally and incidentally using a wide range of gears including spearfishing and shore-based casting.
+Deep-sea handline has historically been the dominant gear.
+However, since about 1975 proportional catch using deep-sea handline gear has decreased as other gears become more commonly reported (Table 12).
 This may be indicative of a shift to direct targeting with unique gears and/or techniques specifically aimed at uku.
 Fishers moving to target uku specifically have in some cases chosen to report as different methods.
 While some fishers have redefined their gear as inshore handline to reflect lighter gear weight, others have chosen to move away from the handline designation entirely and report instead with other gears, most notably casting (included in the below table as "All Other Gear Types").
 CPUE for all major gear types has been increasing.
 This again may be an indication that direct targeting of uku with uku specialized gears and techniques is increasing over time.